marcusvno/codefellows-ops-notes/401-ops/lecture-notes/class-11-lecture-notes.md

   - A central team that monitors security infrastructure
   - The SOC team is responsible for monitoring, detecting ,responding to, and mitigating security threats and incidents.

-- A **security incident** is an event or series of events that compromise the confidentiality, integrity, or availability, of an organization's informaton, systems, or network.
+- A **security incident** is an event or series of events that compromise the confidentiality, integrity, or availability, of an organization's information, systems, or network.
 - **Incident Response (IR)** is the process by which an organization handles a data breach, cyber attack, or leak.
 Includes remediation and post-event action.

 - **Threat hunters**, however, do not perform the full IR lifecycle and instead focus on identification and detection.